-When you’re beginning a bathroom or kitchen renovation, you have lots of decisions to make.
+When beginning a bathroom or kitchen renovation, you have many decisions to make.
 Besides settling on a color scheme, design features and layout, you need to find the exact products you want for your home or property.
 You want sturdy cabinetry and storage solutions that look good and stand the test of time.

 Solid wood is an excellent material for all types of furniture, including shelves and cabinetry.
 It won’t warp as easily as engineered wood.
 It’s also more affordable to repair than wood veneers because solid wood can be refinished repeatedly.

 Wood is generally categorized as either softwood or hardwood.
 While many trees work as a source of solid wood, we at WG Wood Products make all of our products from solid pine and use solid maple for our doors.
 These are some benefits of solid wood furniture:

 - Durable construction

 - Luxurious appearance

 Despite the numerous benefits, solid wood also has some drawbacks to consider.
 Solid wood furniture can have higher upfront costs and be prone to damage, such as staining and chipping.
 Real wood furniture can also be heavier, which needs to be considered in case you decide to rearrange your furniture or move.

 Wood veneer furniture is made from a thin layer of hardwood combined with materials such as fiberboard and plywood.
 You can use wood veneer to achieve the look of solid wood without paying the same price.
 However, wood veneer furniture requires more effort than laminate, so it has a higher price point when compared to laminate furniture.
 Despite this, there are some notable benefits of veneer furniture.
 Wood veneer furniture offers:

 - A cost-effective way to achieve a real wood appearance.